Cool Spot: Gameplay

-Regional differences

-In the European release, the 7 Up bottle was removed from the intro and replaced by a generic soda bottle of similar color; the collectable 7 Up logos were replaced by red discs with the Virgin "V", and the "UNCOLA" letters were similarly replaced with letters spelling out "VIRGIN".
-The decision was made because in international areas (where PepsiCo owns the rights to the 7 Up brand), Fido Dido has been considered the brand's official mascot since the 1980s.

 Reception

 Pelit gave Cool Spot a score of 82%, and summarized it as "one of the most enjoyable platform games in a long time".

 In 1995, Total! ranked the SNES version of the game 65th on its list of the "Top 100 SNES Games", calling it "the game that Dave Perry really showed his talents off with.
 Not deep, but a great laugh."
 In the same year, MegaZone included Cool Spot on its list of the "Top 50 Games in History", calling the game a "gorgeous platformer" and praising its animation.
-In 1996, GamesMaster ranked the Mega Drive/Genesis version 92nd on its list of the "Top 100 Games of All Time".
+In 1996, GamesMaster ranked the Genesis version 92nd on its list of the "Top 100 Games of All Time".
 Also in 1996, Super Play ranked the SNES version 100th on its list of the "Top 100 SNES Games of All Time", praising the game's graphics and calling it "one of the few non-Mario platformers worth anything more than a passing glance."
 In 2018, Complex ranked the SNES version 88th on its list of the "Best Super Nintendo Games of All Time", calling the game a "pretty enjoyable platformer" despite its product placement.

 The game sold one million copies.